Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 message needs to know:

-- It can close the connection right now, without interfering with a currently running operation (like a message delivery where the message could be potentially dropped).
+- It can close the connection right now, without interfering with a currently running operation, such as a message delivery where the message could be potentially dropped.

 - There are no operations starting around the same time that would cause it to be opened again.